YarnSpinnerTool/YSDocs/getting-started/yarn-syntax-and-file-structure-1/markup.md

 I think [select value={$gender} m="he" f="she" nb="they" /] will be there!

-// Depending on the value of $gender, this line can appear as:
+// Depending on the value of $gender, this line can appear
+// as one of these possible options:
+I think he will be there!

+// or:
+I think she will be there!

+// or:
+I think they will be there!
 ```

 ### `plural` and `ordinal`